-Submitting the Plan of Study: The student will finalize the plan and submit it online at the Graduate College website.
+Submitting the Plan of Study: The student will finalize the plan and submit it online at the Graduate College website: https://gradcollege.okstate.edu/planofstudy.
 All members of the advisory committee and the Graduate Director will review and sign the form electronically.